Placeholder-Software/WetSurfaceDecals/docs/Reference/ParticleWetSplatterTemplate.md

 # Particle Wet Splatter Template Reference

 This component is a template for splatters created by the [Particle Wet Splatter](/Reference/ParticleWetSplatter) component.
-When the particle wet splatter component needs to create a new splatter it will pick a random template and create a splatter using it's settings.
+When the particle wet splatter component needs to create a new splatter it will pick a random template and copy the settings from the template to the new splatter.

 All settings not listed here are _exactly_ the same as the [Wet Decal Component](/Reference/WetDecal).